 And now we come closer to a deeper truth.
 In his higher manifestation, Chiron does not stand for hurt, bully and shame.
-Chiron is a half horse, half human, force of nature that has transcended his human limitations and has brought the gifts of the nature to the Gods.
+Chiron is a half horse, half human, a force of nature that has transcended his human limitations and has brought the gifts of nature to the Gods.
 Chiron is the sacred warrior.

 But to reach these higher realms of Chiron, Mars conjunct Chiron will challenge us to heal the aggressive side of our nature.
 We need to learn now how to assert ourselves in a healthy way and stand our ground.

 By expressing our inner aggression effectively and being firm but gracious, we can become teachers and mentor for other people dealing with the same issues.